Malaysian Armed Forces: Defence industry

-In 1969, Malaysia set up a firearms manufacturing company, SME Ordnance.
-Starting out by manufacturing ammunition locally, now SME Ordnance are also able to manufacture high-tech firearms.
-In 1991, SME Ordnance acquired a licence to manufacture Austria-made Steyr AUG rifles locally.
-By 2001, SME Ordnance moving forward by acquiring a licence to manufacture US-made M4 Carbine rifles locally.
-Both locally manufactured Steyr and M4 rifles are currently used by the Malaysian Armed Forces and other government agencies.
-Besides that, SME Ordnance also provides a wide range of NATO standard ammunitions starting from 5.56 mm to 155 mm calibre, mines, explosions and rockets.
+In 1969, Malaysia set up a firearms manufacturing company, SME Ordnance to supply the local armed forces.
+Starting out by manufacturing ammunition locally, SME Ordnance moved on to also manufacture advanced high-tech firearms.
+By 1991, SME Ordnance had acquired a licence to manufacture the Austrian-made Steyr AUG rifles locally.
+In 2001, SME Ordnance moved on to acquire a licence to locally manufacture the US-made M4 Carbine assault rifle.
+Both locally manufactured Steyr AUG and M4 assault rifles are currently used by the Malaysian Armed Forces and other government agencies.
+Additionally, SME Ordnance also provides a wide range of NATO standard munitions, including 5.56 mm to 155 mm calibre ammunition, mines, explosions and rockets.
 Another local firearms company; Aegis Malinnov also developed indigenous pistols called the Malinnov M1P intended to be used by Malaysian government agencies.
+In conjunction of LIMA 2023, the Edge Group in United Arab Emirates had signed an agreement with Malaysian-company Ketech Asia for the production of CARACAL firearms locally through the transfer of technology.

 Malaysia also has its own defence technology research statutory board.
 The Science Technology Research Institute for Defence (STRIDE) is the statutory board under the Ministry of Defence (Malaysia) and is responsible for performing research and development related to defence technologies for the Malaysian Ministry of Defence and Malaysian Armed Forces.

 International action

 The Five Power Defence Arrangement (FPDA) between Malaysia, Singapore, Australia, New Zealand and the United Kingdom is a regional security initiative which has been in place for more than 45 years.
 It involves joint military exercises held between the five countries.

 Malaysia also actively takes part in international exercises such as CARAT, RIMPAC and COPE.
-Joint exercises and war games also have been held with Brunei,Indonesia,France and the United States.
+Joint exercises and war games also have been held with Brunei, Indonesia, France and the United States.
 Besides that, Malaysia, Philippines, Thailand and Vietnam have agreed to host joint security force exercises to secure their maritime borders and tackle issues such as illegal immigration, piracy and smuggling.

 Previously, there were fears that extremist militants activities in the Muslim areas of the southern Philippines and southern Thailand could spill over into Malaysia.
 In response, Malaysia began to strengthen its border security.